World Cup team of the tournament

 CB: Raphael Varane (France)

-The Real Madrid defender underscored his importance to France and status as one of the world’s best centre-backs as Didier Deschamps’ side neutralised Belgium in their fine 1-0 semi-final victory.
+The Real Madrid defender underscored his importance to France and status as one of the game’s best centre-backs as Les Bleus claimed their second World Cup crown.

 CB: Jan Vertonghen (Belgium)